NatyaHans/NatyaHans.github.io/_viz/2021-12-30-GoogleDataStudio.md

 For this first dashboard, I decided to start simple and use Google Data Studio and Google Analytics Data for tracking website traffic.

+Here is a customable dashboard you can download.

 <iframe width="600" height="950" src="https://datastudio.google.com/embed/reporting/63db5228-b443-4967-b3b5-625f56e4192e/page/4VDGB" frameborder="0" style="border:0" allowfullscreen></iframe>

 I made this for my own website for fun.
 Here are description of some of these reports.